Instagram: A Photographer's Playground

 3. Jesse Herzog

-Toronto based photographer Jesse Herzog (@jesseherzog) has a background in film production and a result draws a lot of his inspiration from cinematic works.
+Toronto-based photographer Jesse Herzog (@jesseherzog) has a background in film production and a result draws a lot of his inspiration from cinematic works.
 Something that's noticeable immediately about his photos is how he makes them appear as though they're from a different time period.
 Part of it is probably the editing, but he also makes sure that the outfits and props are realistic for the time period he's mimicking.
-A lot his photos seem to be straight out of the 1970's.
+A lot of his photos seem to be straight out of the 1970s.

 His film background definitely stands out in his work, and it's interesting to see how many of these photographers have a background in film production of some sort.
 Overall, I think Jesse is a good example of taking your photography to another level by incorporating a story or deeper meaning into your work.
 And like most artists, he says it best himself: